videowhisper/Webcam-Streaming-WebRTC/README.md

 - `Broadcast`: Simple broadcaster view with camera selection and broadcasting controls, no room & chat
 - `Play`: Simple player view, no room & chat
 - `Chat`: Text chat-only room view
-- `Debugger`: Only available in development mode, when a troubleshooting button is also available to switch at runtime
+- `Debugger`: Only available in development mode, when a troubleshooting button is also available to switch at runtime.

 ### Key Components